cadrian/yacjp/doc/main.md

 \}

-\defgroup json_parse Parsing from a JSON stream
+\defgroup json_parse Parsing from a stream

 The library provides a function that drives the JSON parsing, while using callbacks for both memory management and error management.

-The parsing function uses the \ref json_stream "JSON input streams" as byte providers.
+The parsing function uses the "input streams" as byte providers.

 The JSON parser has two not normed extensions: